 A NEGATIVE TEST:

-It is possible that your test was a false negative so please be thoughtful about when you are able to leave your quarantine as it is possible that you could still develop symptoms through day 10-14.
-Wear your mask for 10 days whenever in the presence of others.
+It is possible that your test was a false negative so please be thoughtful about when you return to school, daycare or work.
 Retesting, especially if you are using home antigen tests, is recommended for anyone with possible COVID-19 symptoms.
 Testing early in the course of illness is a bit less reliable than later in the illness.
+Testing a few times during the first week of symptoms may be helpful if possible.

 If your symptoms are suspiciously consistent with COVID-19 such as loss of smell/taste, pneumonia, etc. and you have had an exposure, please assume you have COVID-19 and isolate from others even if you have a negative test as there can be false negative test results.